valeriosouza/my-smtp-wp/readme.txt

 Make sure the data is correct.
 Also check that no other SMTP plugin currently active.

 == Upgrade Notice ==

+= 1.0.0 =

+* New: Add file translation .po and translate pt_BR

+* Unreal: This WordPress plugin lets the Pink

 = 0.1.0 =
 * Initial release.